-After you’ve moved to Gambia, you may consider hiring affordable domestic help for your home in Gambia.
+After you’ve moved to the Gambia, you may consider hiring affordable domestic help for your home in the Gambia.

-Almost all well-to-do or actually what we would consider middle class Gambians employ domestic workers – housekeepers, nannies, gardeners, private drivers etc – and as an home owner in Gambia, so will you.
+Almost all well-to-do or actually what we would consider middle-class Gambians employ domestic workers – housekeepers, nannies, gardeners, private drivers etc – and as a homeowner in the Gambia, so will you.
 In fact, you will be expected to, because this will give a valuable job to someone who most likely will support a large family with it.
 As soon as you will have moved into your house, people will come knocking at your door for jobs.

 This will be the one and only item on your moving-in list where things will progress swiftly, I can promise you.
 That is why it is best to put some thought into this topic ahead of time.
 Will you want someone coming in several times a week?
 Or will you want her to live with you?
 In that case, she will occupy the domestic quarter, something most houses here are equipped with (if typically not very spacious).

 The best way to find good domestic help is to hire someone who’s worked in another household before.
 I personally think the best background check is for you to talk with the previous employer and find out whether and why they were happy with her or his work.

 Typical salaries for domestic workers depend on the skill level, i.e. in addition to cleaning does she cook and babysit and perhaps even drive and the hours that they are working?
 Are they leaving at the end of each day or do they live with you?
 Always leave room for raises or the occasional help they will need when, say, a relative has died, a child gets sick, or their house is leaking.
 For a live-in help you typically also provide the food, plus furnishings for her room, and perhaps the occasional doctor’s visit, since there is no insurance to speak of.

 What you should also make sure of before you hire a domestic worker is that he or she is Gambian or, if not, make sure that he or she is in the country legally as a permanent resident with working papers.